 Creamed clover honey is really very easy to make in five minutes, in small quantities; say, a five-litre bucket.

-You could do it with a wooden spoon with a little elbow grease, an electric kitchen beater or hand drill, but I've burned both out when stirring the honey; it's viscous stuff and needs more power.
-More than your arm will provide too, unless it's only one or two pots.
+You could do it with a wooden-spoon using a little elbow grease, an electric kitchen beater or a hand drill, but I have burned both out when stirring the honey; it is viscous stuff and needs more power.
+More than your arm will provide too, unless you have only one or two pots.

-Creamed honey like the one on the right is much softer and smoother than that which has simply crystallised, or set as some say; that on the left is from a eucalyptus tree and not clover; it's much darker and obviously still runny.
+Creamed honey like the one on the right is much softer and smoother than that which has simply crystallised, or set as some say; that on the left is from the eucalyptus trees and not clover.
+It is much darker and obviously still runny.

-So, how do you turn runny honey that drips everywhere into the creamed stuff on the right?
-It's easy.
+So how do you turn runny honey that drips everywhere into the creamed stuff on the right?
+It is easy.

-The difficulty with low density honeys from clover, jacaranda and orange blossom for example is that that they won't crystallise or set readily.
-And if you force it by putting them in the refrigerator you may get large unpleasant crystals.
+The difficulty with low density honeys from clover, jacaranda and orange blossom for example is that that they won't set readily.
+And if you force it by putting them in the refrigerator you may get large, unpleasant crystals.

 If there's more fructose, then it will stay runny.

 Honey is a supersaturated solution mostly of these two sugars and a large number, literally dozens, of other phytochemicals that give each jar its unique scent and flavour.
 Plus the bees add certain substances as they secrete it, and regurgitate it up from their stomachs.
 That sounds gross, but it isn't.
 We are fearfully and wonderfully made and so are our little friends.

 Grasping the meaning of simple vs complex carbohydrate is vital if you want to avoid obesity and diabetes.
 That means pain; lots of it.

 Perhaps back in school science you grew crystals of alum or copper-sulphate from a supersaturated solution.
 When creaming honey you will use the same principle, only a myriad of tiny seeds; that's what makes it so smooth.